 (e) Charter schools must not be used as a method of providing education or generating revenue for students who are being home-schooled.
 This paragraph does not apply to shared time aid under section 126C.19.

 (f) The primary focus of a charter school must be to provide a comprehensive program of instruction for at least one grade or age group from five through 18 years of age.
-Instruction may be provided to people younger than five years and older than 18 years of age.
+Instruction may be provided to people older than 18 years of age.
 A charter school may offer a free preschool or prekindergarten that meets high-quality early learning instructional program standards that are aligned with Minnesota's early learning standards for children.

 (g) A charter school may not charge tuition.